Brady-Brandt/basm/README.md

 It should only be used for simple, hobby projects right now.

 ### Known Issues
+- Using the times psuedoinstruction with a multiline macro will only repeat the first instruction of the macro
 - Moving a label as in (mov rax, label) does not move the address of the label into rax
 - Currently assume all jump addresses are rel32